kleelab-bch/MARS-Net/README.md

 ## Pipeline
 The pipeline consists of label tool, segmentation modeling, and morphodynamics profiling.

-There is no installation procedure except for downloading our code from Github or installing the software requirements above.
+### Installation
+Installation depends on your download speed but it should take less than a hour.
+1. Download MARS-Net pipeline from Github repository and install its software requirements.
+1. Setup Anaconda environment
+    * conda env create --name marsnet --file environment.yml
+    * conda activate marsnet

-* Before running the pipeline, please specify the following parameters in UserParams.py
+1. Before running the pipeline, please specify the following parameters in UserParams.py
     * strategy_type (The type of deep learning model. e.g. specialist_unet, or generalist_VGG19_dropout)
     * dataset_folders  (location where your images and mask are stored)
     * img_type  (type of image. default is .png)